-A number of new governance arrangements were introduced in the 2020/21 financial year.
+A number of new governance arrangements

+were introduced in the 2020/21 financial year.

 The focus for 2021/22 was the embedding of those arrangements and ensuring they are fit for purpose.
-Work has continued into the 22022/23 financial year to strengthen arrangements and keep a continual review of how the organisation is ensuring its governance is robust.
+Work has continued into the 2023/24 financial year to continue to embed strengthened arrangements and keep a continual review of how the organisation is ensuring its governance is robust.